kjmath/portfolio/_projects/modeling-emission.md

 ![model-concept]({{ site.baseurl }}/assets/images/modeling-emission/model_concept-crop.png)
 <figcaption>Six inter-dependent sub-models are used to couple solid rocket motor design with motor exhaust plume radiant emission.</figcaption>

-Six diffentiable sub-models of different coupled physical phenomena were developed and implemented to predict exhaust plume radiant intensity.
+Six end-to-end diffentiable sub-models of different coupled physical phenomena were developed and implemented to predict exhaust plume radiant intensity.
 Their dependencies and information flow are shown in the figure above.
-These models will be discussed in greater detail in later sections, but are summarized here:
+These models are summarized here:

 1. The *chamber thermodynamic equilibrium* sub-model predicts the motor combustion chamber temperature $$T_c$$ and species mass fractions $$y_{ic}$$ given the propellant composition and chamber pressure $$p_c$$.
 This sub-model uses equilibrium thermodynmics calculations.